-Loma Linda University was established to provide professional health education in a distinctively Christian environment that prepares well-qualified, dedicated Christian health science professionals who are committed to fulfilling the mission of this University to serve humanity.
+Loma Linda University was established to provide professional health education in a Christian environment, preparing well-qualified, dedicated health-science professionals committed to fulfilling the mission of the university to serve humanity.
 Students at Loma Linda University are expected to uphold the Christian ethical and moral standards of this Seventh-day Adventist Church-related institution while on and off campus.

 While preference is given to Seventh-day Adventist Church members, anyone interested in studying at Loma Linda University and willing to live by the institution's standards is encouraged to apply.

-Many programs require an interview with the faculty.
-Acceptance of an applicant into any curriculum is contingent on the recommendation of the department conducting the program.
+Many programs require faculty interviews.
+Acceptance of an applicant into any curriculum is contingent upon the recommendation of the department conducting the program.

 It is important to know the specifics of the application process and to begin this process well in advance of the date of anticipated or desired entrance.
-Application procedures and the application can be found online at <www.llu.edu/apply>.
+Application procedures and application materials can be found online at www.llu.edu/apply.

 All completed applications are reviewed by the appropriate admissions committee, which recommends the final decision regarding acceptance.

 The application and all supporting records and documents become the property of the University.

 Applicants are accepted for a specified entering term.
 If the applicant does not enter the program at the time stated for admission, the application will become inactive unless the school receives a written request to defer the application.
 Not all programs permit an applicant to defer an application; however, for those programs for which this is permitted, an application may not be deferred for more than one year.
 After one year, a new application must be submitted.
 Accepted applicants who wish to reactivate their acceptances at a later date must apply to the school for reactivation.
 Previous acceptance does not guarantee acceptance at a later time.
 Individuals must meet admission and graduation requirements that are in effect for the school year during which they first register.